mozilla-l10n/documentation/src/products/mobile/mobile_l10n_faqs.md

 ### Plural support

+On Android, we support [quantity strings](https://developer.android.com/guide/topics/resources/string-resource#Plurals), i.e. `<plurals>`.

-We do not handle [proper plural support](../../localization/dev_best_practices.md#use-proper-plural-forms) for mobile yet.
+On iOS, we do not handle [proper plural support](../../localization/dev_best_practices.md#use-proper-plural-forms) yet.
 For this reason, you should try to use plural neuter expressions, where there isn’t a noun associated to the number: for example, instead of `%S files were copied`, use `Copied files: %S`.

 If in doubt reach out to the current localization mobile ePM or on the Slack #l10n channel.